-The downside of taking up an HDB loan is that a minimum 15% downpayment is required.
-The upside to it is that you can use your CPF savings in your Ordinary Account to pay that downpayment.
+The downside of an HDB loan is that a minimum 20% downpayment is required.
+The upside is that you can use your CPF savings in your Ordinary Account to pay that downpayment.

-When it comes to taking up a bank loan, a 25% downpayment is required.
+When taking up a bank loan, a 25% downpayment is required.
 Of which 5% needs to be in cash.

 HDB Loans Have Higher Interest Rates Than Bank Loans

-HDB loans have a higher interest rate at 2.6%.
+HDB loans have a higher interest rate of 2.6%.

 If you are not a fan of the fluctuation or the uncertainty, an HDB loan is the simpler option to go for.